 How to Clean a Honda TRX 400EX Carburetor

-If your Honda ATV has trouble starting, runs roughly at lower RPM or stalls on idle, the carburetor probably needs cleaning.
+If your Honda TRX 400 ATV has trouble starting, runs roughly at lower RPM or stalls on idle, the carburetor probably needs cleaning and possibly rebuilding.

-Below we highlight the crucial steps for servicing a Honda TRX carburetor.
-Watch our Honda TRX 400EX carburetor cleaning video above and follow the steps provided below to get this job done.
+Below we highlight the crucial steps for servicing a Honda TRX 400 carburetor.
+Watch our Honda TRX 400EX carburetor cleaning and rebuilding video above and follow the steps provided below to get this job done.

-Tools and Parts Needed – Honda TRX400 Carburetor Cleaning
+Tools and Parts – Honda TRX400 Carburetor Clean and Rebuild

 - Ratchet and sockets